October 22, 2025

 Some of the most common examples:

-• Achievement: Your relentless drive pushes you and your team forward.
-But it can also create impatience, pressure, or inaccessibility.
+• Achievement: Your relentless drive pushes results—but can create impatience or pressure

-• Power: Your confidence and clarity get things moving quickly.
-But they can also shut down pushback.
+• Power: Your confidence moves things forward—but can shut down pushback

 Blindspots don’t announce themselves.
 They show up as stalled projects, team dynamics that never quite click, or meetings where people leave with less energy than they arrived.